 I saw an article in Backpacker magazine, a couple of years ago, about Hiking Poles.
-In it, the author mentioned seeing Europeans using their snow poles as hiking poles to help with mountain ascents.|
+In it, the author mentioned seeing Europeans using their snow poles as hiking poles to help with mountain ascents.

-Here's some, hopefully interesting, information about hiking poles & walking sticks.
+Included herein is interesting and useful information about hiking poles & walking sticks.

 Why Carry a Walking Stick ?IT WILL HELP YOU KEEP YOUR BALANCE